ichibrosan/multiware-framework-and-vpa/README.md

 // Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.  //
 /////////////////////////////////////////////////////////////////////////

+2025-02-06 03:32 dwg - enhancement to vpad to increment the uptime counter in the shared data every second.
+Removed superfluous debug logging in the environment module.

 2025-02-05 19:30 dwg - enhancement to dashboard so that xinetd can start the vpad using the scripts/start-vpad.sh script.
 Remember to install xinetd (apt install xinetd) and enable it (systemctl enable xinetd)